Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Calculations & data sourcing

-It is the opinion of the drafting group that they are well within their rights to ask their business partners for this information and that they will be able to source the data that is needed.
-Message toward business partners is a document available on the Resources page of the website to support Signatories socializing the Sea Cargo Charter with their business partners they will be requesting information from.
-This document aims at providing business partners with an overview of the Sea Cargo Charter, which data will the Signatory request, and how this data will be treated.
+Charterer signatories are well within their rights to ask their business partners for this information and are usually able to source the data that is needed.
+As the Sea Cargo Charter has developed, business partners of signatories’ have also become more accustomed with the entailed data collection process.
+Message toward business partners is a document available on the Resources page of the website to support signatories of the Sea Cargo Charter in their relation with their business partners they will be requesting information from.
+This document aims at providing business partners with an overview of the Sea Cargo Charter, which data will the signatory request, and how this data will be treated.

-However, it is recognized that collecting 100% of relevant data may not be possible in some circumstances.
-In this instance, Signatories are required to disclose the percentage of their eligible reporting chartering activities (calculated out of the total number of voyages) for which they have non-disclosure.
-This information will be available to other Signatories but not disclosed publicly.
-Please see Table 4 in the Technical Guidance of the Sea Cargo Charter for an example of this.
+However, it is recognised that collecting 100% of relevant data may not be possible in some circumstances.
+In this instance, signatories are required to disclose the percentage of their eligible reporting chartering activities (calculated out of the total number of voyages) for which they have non-disclosure.
+This information is available to other signatories but not disclosed publicly.
+Table 4 in the Technical Guidance of the Sea Cargo Charter provides an example of this.

 Calculations & data sourcing

-There is no minimum threshold, but Signatories are required to disclose the percentage of the eligible reporting chartering activities for which there is non-disclosure.
+There is no minimum threshold, but signatories are required to disclose the percentage of the eligible reporting chartering activities for which there is non-disclosure.
+Experience over the first years of reporting has shown that a vast majority of signatories report more than 90% of their chartering activities.
 If there are significant inconsistencies, it will fall to the governance system to determine how to address the issue.
 This is to preserve the integrity and legitimacy of the Sea Cargo Charter as this percentage is expected to improve over time.

 - No filters/omission should be applied to voyage EEOI result calculation for the higher order reporting (vessel category and total annual climate alignments) if the input raw data for voyages are correct (i.e., distance, cargo, consumption etc.).